ArchI3Chris/SBCL-Basic-Client-Server-Example/README.md

 ## What

-This is a basic client server example for Common Lisp.
-A basic example for using sockets.
+This is a basic client server example and on using sockets with Common Lisp.
 It's specifically for SBCL and uses usocket.

 This is not meant to be a full practical example but only a basic example of how you get the communication going.
 Handling data, like for example storing it into an array, is a story for another day.

 ## Requirements

 The scripts of course need SBCL (Steel Bank Common Lisp interpreter) and usocket.
 Regarding SBCL use the install manual for your operating system.
 You can use the scripts on Windows, on Linux, on Raspberries...
 In case you need to install usocket, QuickLisp is probably the best and easiest way to do it.
-The manual is in the attached file.
+The manual is in the usocket-install.txt file.

 ## Usage

-Basically you just open two terminal windows (or tabs) and start the server first, then the client second.
+Basically you just open two terminal windows (or tabs) and start the server first, then (after giving it a bit of time) the client second.

 On Linux you can just give it execution permission: